Jolanta27/Jolanta27/README.md

 <h1>Hi!
 I'm Jolanta  &#128075;</h1>

-<p>I'm a junior frontend developer with passion for learning new things, based in Oslo.
+<p>I'm a frontend developer with passion for learning new things, based in Oslo.
 I strive while utilising both the logical and creative part of the brain.
 I am a proactive, confident and communicatively strong person always looking ahead in the future. &#128640;</p>